 A Strong Team & The Re-opening of Scrap Scrap

-Today, Ian Snow is managed by Daisy and the team of 12.
+Today, Ian Snow is managed by Daisy and the team of 8.
 It's a labour of love and a true team effort.
-With an outstanding customer service duo, a super efficient purchasing, accounts and product set up team, an amazing photographer and a passionate warehouse crew.
-Jakki still mends products and helps us a lot, but finally, she is living her dream of growing food and running her small scale farm and is very happy that Scrap Scrap has been re-opened!Find Out More About Us
+With Meg managing all sales, Aimee in charge of purchasing, Rebecca in accounts, Tash dealing with all product set up and a huge amount of data, Steph, our amazing photographer and a passionate warehouse crew, Chris, Chris, Steve & Andy.
+Jakki still mends products and helps us a lot, but finally, she is living her dream of growing food and running her small scale farm.Find Out More About Us